Mount Stewart: House

-Mount Stewart was in almost permanent use when the 3rd Marquess was alive and was greatly extended to become the principal family residence.
-It was increased in size greatly with a collection of new rooms which were suitable to house the family's growing art collections, furnishings and general treasures.
-The main room was (and still is) the 'Drawing Room'.
-This looks out onto the main gardens and in the past it would have been possible to see Strangford Lough.
-Another main entertaining room was the 'Dining Room' which looks out onto the entrance front and was almost twice its present size, but was altered to make a new kitchen some time after its construction and lavish decoration.
-One of the most stunning rooms at Mount Stewart is the private 'Chapel'.
-This hidden gem is a double-height room with stained glass windows and Italian paintings on its walls.
+The present house is largely a legacy of the 3rd Marquess, who beginning in the 1830s refurbished and extended the original 18th century structure along neo-classical lines.
+The main entrance was shifted to the centre of the new north façade, with a large Ionic columned porte-cochère.
+Two domes were introduced, one placed in the centre of the roof to light the new full height main hall, and another to light a full height room to the immediate south of this.

+Portions of what are now Lady Londonderry's sitting room, the music room, the Castlereagh room and the staircase were left untouched, but a new suite of rooms was added.
+Of these the principal is the Drawing Room, which looks out onto the main gardens and, before the building along the shore of the A20, would have had a view of Strangford Lough.
+The house's private chapel, with stained glass windows and Italian murals, was added after the death of 3rd Marquess in 1854, and in his memory.

+The National Trust refurbishment, completed in 2015, sought to restore the interiors to how they appeared in the 1950s when the house belonged to Lady Edith, the seventh Marchioness.
+An exception is the Ionic-columned octagonal main hall, where the chequered stone floor laid by the 3rd Marquess has been uncovered and restored.

 Gardens

 After further alterations to house's interior, the 7th Marchioness, redesigned the gardens a lavish style that took advantage of the sub-tropical local climate.
 As Lady Edith discovered, Mount Stewart under the general influence of the North Atlantic Drift, on the Ards Peninsula Mount Stewart enjoys mild and humid island conditions, allowing tropical plants to thrive.

 Prior to her husband's succession to the Marquessate in 1915 the gardens had been plain lawns with large decorative pots.
 She added the Shamrock Garden, the Sunken Garden, increased the size of the lake, added a Spanish Garden with a small hut, the Italian Garden, the Dodo Terrace with its 'menagerie' of cement animals, the Fountain Pool and laid out walks in the Lily Wood and rest of the estate.
-Lady It was she who first realised the benefits of the sub-tropical local climate.
-The Gulf Stream feeds Strangford Lough.
+It was she who first realised the benefits of the sub-tropical local climate.
 The area is frost-free and, as Lady Edith discovered, Mount Stewart enjoys island conditions, the atmosphere is humid and, in hot weather, there are heavy dews at night.
-Tender tropical plants thrive here and many greenhouse varieties have been planted outside with impressive results.In 1957, she gave the gardens to the National Trust.
+Tender tropical plants thrive here and many greenhouse varieties have been planted outside with impressive results.
+In 1957, she gave the gardens to the National Trust.